All Images are Copyright of William Owens

 John Hancock Warehouse (thought to be c 1740s), York, Maine.
 Only remaining commercial building along York River from colonial times.
 John Hancock acquired the property via mortgage.

-Sayward-Wheeler House (c1718), York Harbor, Maine; View at low tide.
+Sayward-Wheeler House (c1718), York Harbor, Maine; Horizontal view with reflection.
 Jonathan Sayward participated in the 1745 Louisbourg expedition.
 He remained a loyalist at the time of the American Revolution but was popular enough to be tolerated by neighboring patriots.

 Sayward-Wheeler House (c 1718), York Harbor, Maine; View with kayak.